infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

  4.0
 ```

-Finally, we can extend the appropriate `JuMP` upper and lower bound functions
+We can extend the appropriate `JuMP` upper and lower bound functions
 if desired which are:
 - [`JuMP.has_lower_bound`](@ref JuMP.has_lower_bound(::AbstractInfiniteDomain))
 - [`JuMP.lower_bound`](@ref JuMP.lower_bound(::AbstractInfiniteDomain))